 The relevance of these questions becomes apparent when you think about how the involved ingredients break down in your body and get absorbed.

 Sometimes, just a different form of a nutrient is better received by the body than another form.
 For instance, B9 is preferred in folate form than in folic acid.
-Or, B12 should be in methylcobalamin form and not cyanocobalamin form.
+Or, Vitamin B12 should be in methylcobalamin form and not cyanocobalamin form.

 And when it comes to transparency, the company should publish their ingredient list, making it entirely accessible for the user.